lcampillos/MedLexSp/spacy_lemmatizer/README.md

 - Locate the spacy subfolder containing the Spacy default lemmatizer for Spanish in your computer.
 Generally, it can be found in `python#/site-packages/spacy/lang/es`

-- Replace file `lemmatizer.py` with this resource.
+- Replace the file `lemmatizer.py` with this resource.